 Ideally, you will have already organized your accommodation before you arrive in Saudi Arabia.
-Most expats choose to live in western-friendly compounds, which are full of familiar amenities and follow more relaxed social norms.
+Most expats choose to live in expat-friendly compounds, which are full of familiar amenities and follow more relaxed social norms.
 This can help make the transition into Saudi life a lot easier for them.
 It is also common for job offers in Saudi Arabia to include accommodation.
-However, if yours doesn’t, or if you have to wait a few weeks before you can move into your new home, you might want to consider renting a furnished flat or extended-stay hotel.
+However, if yours doesn’t, or if you have to wait a few weeks before you can move into your new home, you might want to consider renting a furnished flat, an extended-stay hotel, or even an Airbnb.

 Those looking to rent accommodation longer-term, on the other hand, can find useful information in our article on renting in Saudi Arabia.
 If you would like to buy a home, you can also read up on getting a mortgage in Saudi Arabia.